Fernthedev/beatsaber-quest-porting-guide/README.md

 You _can_ try to catch the exception, though this is undefined behaviour and we don't support it _yet_ in the community.

 ### ACCERR
 While this crash is a rare error, it can occur by attempting to access memory which is not allowed.
 The GC is a probable cause, though it can also be bad casting.
+For example, it can be caused by accesing memory in the kernel spacce or `.rodata` section, which is usually prohibited.

 *This is rather vague since I'm not very familiar with the crash myself*